PaddlePaddle/PaddleCloud/README.md

 │   └── raw_job: A demo job demonstrates how to run PaddlePaddle jobs in cluster └── python: PaddlePaddle Cloud REST API server
 ```

-Contributors can create pull requests to describe one design under `doc/desgin`
-or write code according to current design docs.